- Hiatal Hernia: Hidden Cause of Chronic Illness

-Having acquired money, it has little purpose in our lives unless we invest it in things that we value.
+Acquired money, however, has little purpose in our lives unless we invest it in things that we value.
 I would propose to you that one of the most important investments you will ever make is in your own health.
 What good will it do to save and invest for retirement if you die of a heart attack at age 55?
-What good will it do to have a million dollar retirement account, but suffer from Alzheimer’s or dementia at age 65?
+What good will it do to have a million dollar retirement account if you suffer from Alzheimer’s or dementia at age 65?

 Living longer doesn’t necessarily mean living better.
 Quality of life is more important than quantity of life, but investing in our health can improve both the quality and the quantity (length) of our lives.

-My parents saw the value of investing in their health and were fortunate to live healthy lives up until the time of their death in their early 80s.
+My parents saw the value of investing in their health and were fortunate to enjoy a high quality of life well into their early 80s.
 They never had a lot of money, but they had enough to take care of their needs.
 What is important is that they both lived long lives that were active and productive.

-Except for a short period where she was somewhat incapacitated from chipping her kneecap falling on the stairs, my mother was also physically active until she passed away at 82.
-She died of natural causes in her sleep.
-(Would that we could all be so blessed.)
+Except for a short period where she was somewhat incapacitated from a stairway fall that damaged her knee, my mother was also physically active until she passed away at 82.
+She died of natural causes in her sleep (would that we could all be so blessed).
 She was able to live in her own home and take care of herself and never had to be confined to a nursing home or retirement center.
 She was also still in possession of her mental faculties.
 She loved to bake bread and had purchased a book of bread recipes and was learning how to bake new and interesting breads in the months before her passing.

 As I look around me, I see that my parents were largely an exception to the norm in today’s society.
 One might partially attribute this health and longevity to genetics, but I think lifestyle was the primary reason for my parents’ good physical and mental health in their senior years.

 I believe this because when I got involved full time in natural healing in the early 1980s, both of my parents were in their late 60s and were developing some serious health problems.
 My mother had suffered from anxiety and mood disorders since her early 20s.
 She was severely hypoglycemic and prone to dramatic mood swings.
 Around age 66, she had a severe attack of rheumatoid arthritis that crippled her arm.
-She also had serious problems with varicose veins.
+She was also hampered by varicose veins.

 My father had problems with his ears due to serious ear and sinus infections in his youth.
 He had problems with high blood pressure and prostate swelling.
 In other words, my parents had some pretty typical problems we associate with aging.
 Fortunately, both of my parents were interested in my developing career as an herbalist and natural healer.
 So, instead of going the drug route, they listened to me and took the natural path.

 Mega-Chel and Butcher’s Broom helped clear up my mom’s varicose veins.
-By getting her to change her diet and use licorice root, her blood sugar stabilized and so did her mood.
-Towards the end of her life, I started giving her Kava Kava for anxiety and two of my cousins who were very close to my mom asked me what I was doing to make her so calm.
+By getting her to change her diet and use licorice root, her blood sugar stabilized—as did her mood.
+Towards the end of her life, I started giving her Kava Kava for anxiety, and two of my cousins who were very close to my mom asked me what I was doing to make her so calm.
 They were amazed and encouraged me to stick with it.

-My father also started using herbs and supplements on my recommendations.
+My father also started using herbs and supplements on my recommendation.
 He took Mega-Chel and Capsicum, Garlic and Parsley for his high blood pressure.
-He reduced the dose of his high blood pressure medication (by himself), but continued to take small doses when he felt his blood pressure was going up.
+He reduced the dose of his high blood pressure medication (by himself) but continued to take small doses when he felt his blood pressure going up.
 He was taking 1/4 of a tablet, once in a while.